dodoas/specdiff/README.md

   - [ ] commit in the form "vX.X.X" and push
   - [ ] make sure the pipeline is green
   - [ ] `$ bundle exec rake release`

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing